|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Patients with abdominal compartment syndrome should be monitored for the following:

-increased peak airway pressures/reduced tidal volumes/hypoxemia/hypercarbia due to restriction of the diaphragm
+Increased airway resistance/reduced tidal volumes/hypoxemia/hypercarbia due to restriction of the diaphragm

 The most common findings of abdominal compartment syndrome are renal and cardiopulmonary complications.
 In head injury, increased abdominal compartment pressure can increase ICP.